← All insights

 • Fake invoice or banking change.
 A supplier you really do work with emails new banking details — and your next payment goes to the attacker.

 • Payroll diversion.
-A message “from” an employee asking to update their direct-deposit account.
+A message “from” an employee asking to update their direct-deposit account before the next pay run.

 • Gift card scams.
 A “manager” urgently needs gift cards bought and the codes sent over.